cellm

 Select a cell and type =PROMPT("What model are you and who made you?")

 .
-The default model will tell you that it's called "Gemma" and made by Google DeepMind.
+For Gemma 3 4B, it will tell you that it's called "Gemma" and made by Google DeepMind.

 You can also use cell references.
 For example, copy a news article into cell A1 and type in cell B1: =PROMPT(A1, "Extract all person names mentioned in the text")